-1 There are no Special Reservations for 1992.
+2There are no Special Reservations for 1992.

-2 The opening date for the squid (Illex) fishery is 1 July.

-3 Any quota listed for squid may be increased by a transfer from any "coastal state" as defined in Article 1, paragraph 3 of the NAFO Convention, provided that the TAC for squid is not exceeded.
-Transfers made to Contracting Parties conducting fisheries for squid in the Regulatory Area shall be reported to the Executive Secretary, and the report shall be made as promptly as possible.
+3The opening date for the suidd (Illex) fishery is l July. ^{Any} quota listed for squid may be increased by a transfer from any "coastal state" as defined in Article 1, para 3 of the NAFO Convention, provided that the TAC for squid is not exceeded.
+Transfers made to Contracting Parties conducting fisheries for squid in the Regulatory Area 5Not specified because the allocation to these Contracting Parties are as yet undetermined, although their sum shall not exceed the difference shall be reported to the Executive Secretary, and the report shall be made as promptly as possible.